 ‘I am convinced that a well thought out “small wins approach” is the premier path to effective strategy implementation, and therefore to long-term organizational capability building’, Tom Peters, Guru of Gurus said in 1998.
-Retweeted in 2016.

-And it kept me wondering whether this perfectly legitimate advice would still be valid 18 years later.
+And it kept me wondering whether this perfectly legitimate advice would still be valid 21 years later.
 Tom Peters was then referring to a new book by Bob Schaffer entitled ‘The Breakthrough Strategy: Using Short-term Success to Build the High Performance Organization’.
 The book and approach is based upon ‘“locating and starting at once with the gains that can be achieved quickly and then using these first successes as stepping stones to increasingly ambitious gains.”

 Not many people would disagree with the rationale: small steps, ‘baby steps, ‘one step at a time’, don’t put ‘the cart before the horse’, ‘a thousand steps’, ‘the journey of a thousand miles begins with one step’, etc. Incrementalism is in our mind.
 Is it because this is how our brain works, and how sensible things need to happen, or because we don’t know how to make big steps, adult steps, many things at a time?

 At the very least, I ask my clients to play contrarian and imagine that they have no time for baby steps and small wins.
 What would they do?
-What if all needed to accelerate by 50, 60, 100%?
+What if they all needed to accelerate by 50, 60, 100%?

 For all the merits of incrementalism, and there are many, our present times are against that rationale.
 Perhaps it’s not all or nothing.
 Some things need the increment, others the big leap.
 Question is, do we always know which ones are which?